jjfalling/esp-fan-controller/README.md

 ## Instructions

+If using platform.io, copy the example config to platform.ini and adjust to work with your board.
+Otherwise see platform-example.ini for the required libraries.
+When flashing this project for the first time, it is advisable to erase the device flash before flashing the firmware.

 After flashing, the device will create a wifi AP called `esp-fan-controller` with the password `fancontroller`.
 Connect to the ap, go to http://192.168.4.1, and configure your wifi details.

 Once the device is connected to your network, connect to it using a web browser on port 80 and configure the temperature sensor addresses and other settings.